What is dad’s role during childbirth? Well, important! Here are tips and videos on how to prepare and act as a birth partner for dad during labor.

 “I’m out of here!” or “I’ll never forgive you for doing this to me!“

-Tips For Dad During Childbirth
+Halpful Tips For Dad During Labor

 Dad, you don’t want anything to be a surprise.
 Make sure you know what to expect.
 Know what true labor is and be familiar with all the stages of labor.
-This information will enable you to be more helpful during the childbirth.
+This information will enable you to be more helpful during childbirth.

 If you are the reading kind of person, I can highly recommend the book The Birth Partner: A Complete Guide to Childbirth for Dads, Doulas, and All Other Labor Companions.